Crimean War: Weakening of the Ottoman Empire: 1820–1840s

 In 1838, Britain lost interest in crushing the Ottoman Empire.
-On the contrary, after the conclusion of the trade treaty of 1838 (see Treaty of Balta Liman), Britain received unlimited access to the markets of the Ottoman Empire, and therefore its trade interests pushed it to protect the integrity of the Ottoman Empire.
+On the contrary, after the conclusion of the trade treaty of 1838 (see Treaty of Balta Liman), Britain received unlimited access to the markets of the Ottoman Empire.
+"Britain imposed on the Porte a Tariff Convention which in effect transformed the Ottoman Empire into a virtual free-trade zone.

+Therefore its trade interests pushed it to protect the integrity of the Ottoman Empire.
 In the long term, the Ottoman Empire lost the opportunity to modernize and industrialize, but in the short term, it gained the opportunity to receive the support of European powers (primarily Britain) in opposing the desire of the conquered peoples for self-determination and Russia, which sought to crush its influence in the Balkans and Asia.

 Publicly, European politicians made broad promises to the Ottomans.
-Lord Palmerston, the head of British diplomacy, said in 1839: "All that we hear about the decay of the Turkish Empire, and its being a dead body or a sapless trunk, and so forth, is pure and unadulterated nonsense.
+Lord Palmerston, the British Foreign Secretary, said in 1839: "All that we hear about the decay of the Turkish Empire, and its being a dead body or a sapless trunk, and so forth, is pure and unadulterated nonsense.
 Given 10 years of peace under European protection, coupled with internal reform, there seemed to him no reason why it should not become again a respectable Power".

-Needless to say, nothing like this has happened after 10, 20, or even more years.
+Orlando Figes has claimed that "The motives of the British in promoting liberal reforms were not just to secure the independence of the Ottoman Empire against Russia.
+They were also to promote the influence of Britain in Turkey", also: "to promote British free-trade interests (which may have sounded splendid but was arguably damaging to the Ottoman Empire)".

 "British exports to the Ottoman Empire, including Egypt and the Danubian principalities, increased nearly threefold from 1840 to 1851 (...)
-Thus it was very important, from the financial point of view, for Britain to prevent the Ottoman Empire from falling into other hands".
+Thus it was very important, from the financial point of view, for Britain to prevent the Ottoman Empire from falling into other hands."

+"From this moment (1838) the export of British manufactured goods to Turkey rose steeply.
+There was an elevenfold increase by 1850".